Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Experiments

 \section{Experiments}

-In this section, we evaluate the proposed generation pipeline described in Algorithm~\ref{alg:devs_main}, henceforth referred to as \methodname{}, against state-of-the-art LLM-based software engineering agents.
-Our experiments are designed to answer three key questions: (i) \emph{Effectiveness:} Can \methodname{} synthesize correct and executable world models across diverse domains? (ii) \emph{Efficiency:} How does the cost (time and tokens) of \methodname{} compare to iterative agentic baselines? (iii) \emph{Scalability:} Does the modular design of DEVS enable efficient parallel synthesis for larger systems?
+In this section, we evaluate the \methodname{} and several LLM-based software engineering agents.
+Our evaluation addresses three questions: (i) \emph{Effectiveness:} Can \methodname{} reliably synthesize correct world models? (ii) \emph{Efficiency:} How does the resource consumption (time and tokens) compare to iterative agents? (iii) \emph{Ablation:} How do strict DEVS formalism constraints impact the generation process, and how does our pipeline mitigate these challenges?